gaboesquivel/gaboesquivel/readme.md

-# Hi, I'm Gabo Esquivel
+# Hi, I'm Gabo Esquivel ( Gab-o )

-I'm a software engineer with more than ten years building applications, leading teams, promoting devops culture and lightweight agile methodologies.
+I'm a software engineer with more than 15 years building applications, leading teams, promoting devops culture and lightweight agile methodologies.
 I have a passion for blockchain, distributed systems, decentralized finance, graphql, real-time web and mobile.

 Things I do: